-While researching many different Biblical topics I began to notice that every topic surrounding Christianity has a debate attached to it!
-These constant debates can make one sway back and forth in their Faith not quite sure what to believe.
+During my research of different Biblical topics I began to notice a pattern, just about every topic surrounding Christianity has a debate attached to it!
+These constant debates can make a believer sway back and forth in their faith not quite sure what to believe.

 Because there is so much information available, it has become extremely necessary for you to know Biblical truths for yourself.